QubesOS/qubes-builder/doc/Configuration.md

 ### GITHUB_BUILD_ISSUES_REPO
 > Default: no value

-Github repository name (in for of `owner/name`) where build failures will be reported (as github issues).
+Github repository name (in form `owner/name`) where build failures will be reported (as github issues).

 ### GITHUB_BUILD_REPORT_REPO